MuffinTheMan/cryptoxic/readme.md

 Shifts each character in the plain text by 'e' characters to the right to give a resulting cipher text.
 Utterly unsecure.
 Easily suseptible to both brute force methods (key space is limited to the number of characters available) and character frequency analysis.

-#### To Do:

-Simplify code to only make use of the 26 letters of the alphabet with wrapping (to capture the basic ancient usage of this cipher).
+I have dumbed down the implementation to only accept and shift letters from the alphabet `[a-zA-Z]` and to leave spaces alone.
+It's already not a practical cipher, so why bother making the implementation super practical?

 ### [Affine Cipher](https://en.wikipedia.org/wiki/Affine_cipher)